 Iron Sky does have some funny moments, and it features wall-to-wall silliness.
 It almost succeeds as a satire and comedy by the sheer volume of notions it depicts.
 Unorthodox in its approach, it was not well-received by critics and a lot of genre fans, but the director’s cut is not bad by any standards, even if it is sometimes in bad taste.
 It has the look of a classic 50’s B movie which for me, added to its appeal.

-On the con side, it fails at an attempt at racial humor when a black male model, James Washington, is made part of a manned moon flight done as a publicity stunt to help boost votes for the president.
-He is remarkably under qualified for the job, and is captured by the space Nazis and experimented on, to make him a symbol of their supremacy, by attempting to turn him into a goose-stepping white version of his former self.
+On the con side, it fails at an attempt at racial humor when a black male model, James Washington, is made part of a crewed moon flight done as a publicity stunt to help boost votes for the president.
+He is remarkably under qualified for the job, and gets captured by the space Nazis and experimented on, to make him a symbol of their supremacy, by attempting to turn him into a goose-stepping white version of his former self.
 The character is heavily stereotyped, to the degree it is a little offensive.
-This attempt at humor simply doesn’t work, and the film would have been better without its inclusion.
+This attempt at humor doesn’t work, and the film would have been better without its inclusion.

 Another thing about this movie is it relies too heavily on worn out Nazi movie tropes, and other over-the-top-exaggerations as ammunition for its jokes.
-The crazy Nazi scientist, the drama queen Nazi leader, the gun happy and somewhat psychotic surrogate Palin, they are all here, and only occasionally work to lift the film out of the mediocre results obtained by the barrage of bad jokes the movie attempts to use to sell itself.
+The crazy Nazi scientist, the drama queen Nazi leader, the gun-happy and somewhat psychotic surrogate Palin, they are all here and only occasionally work to lift the film out of the mediocre results obtained by the barrage of bad jokes the movie attempts to use to sell itself.